2001 Pennzoil Copper World Indy 200: Warm-up

 The drivers took to the track on Sunday at 10:00 AM MST for a thirty-minute warm-up session.
 Lazier posted the fastest lap of the session at 170.891 mph, beating Grégoire, Sharp, Hornish Jr., and Salazar.
-Wattles spun in the first turn eleven minutes into the session but didn't receive any damage.
+Wattles spun in the first turn eleven minutes into the session but did not receive any damage.

 Race

 Live television coverage of the race began at 2:00 PM MST on ABC in the United States.
 Commentary was provided by Bob Jenkins, Larry Rice, and Jason Priestley.
 Around the start of the race, weather conditions were sunny, with air temperatures at 77 F and track temperatures at 117 F. Mark Wingler of the IRL Ministry began prerace ceremonies with an invocation.
 The national anthem was performed by trumpeter Jesse McGuire and actor Verne Troyer commanded the drivers to start their engines.
 Ward initially struggled to fire his engine, but joined the track after his team fixed his issue.

 The green flag was waved by Bob Bove, president of the Arizonian division of Jiffy Lube, to signify the start of the race.
 Hornish Jr. pulled ahead of Ray in the first turn to take the lead on the first lap.
 Carlson slowed on the front stretch that same lap but eventually managed to pick up his pace.
 On lap 20, the first caution flag was issued when Erwin spun in turn two.
 Several drivers made pit stops during the caution.
 Hornish Jr. remained on the track and led on the lap-24 restart, followed by Ray and Grégoire.
 On lap 30, Grégoire had gotten by Ray for second place.
 Hornish Jr. opened up a 5.8-second lead by the 42nd lap, but his gap had shortened to 1.9 seconds three laps later as he maneuvered around lapped drivers.
 Ray overtook Grégoire for second on lap 59.

 Sam Hornish Jr. (pictured in 2015) earned his first Indy Racing Northern Light Series win.

 Green-flag pit stops began on the 62nd lap.
 On lap 68, Hornish Jr. was passed for the lead by Ray and made a pit stop for new tires and fuel.
 Lazier nearly collided into Hornish Jr. as he entered his pit stall.
 Ray made his stop six laps later, giving the first position to de Ferran.
 On the 77th lap, Schroeder hit the rear end of de Ferran's car as de Ferran slowed into pit road; the two drivers spun into the turn-four wall, collecting Dismore in the process, and triggered the second caution.
 Castroneves and Sharp assumed the top two positions before making their stops on lap 82, allowing Ray to lead the field back up to speed at the lap-90 restart, with Grégoire in second and Castroneves third.